codefresh-io/docs.codefresh.io/_docs/products/manage-products/promotion-version-properties.md

 Through Promotion Settings for Products, you can automate and customize the changes to promote between different environments.
 By defining precise promotion criteria, you can ensure that only the necessary changes are promoted, enhancing both accuracy and efficiency.

-Promotion Settings serve two primary functions for the applications being promoted.
-1. Defining the source for the [application's release version](#version-for-promoted-applications)
-1. Defining the [changes to promote](#promotable-properties) across multiple files in the applications

 ##### Benefits of configuring Promotion Settings

 * Precision through automation
   Provides an automated mechanism to precisely define which changes to promote for the application, avoiding the need to manually review and approve or reject diffs.
 This functionality is invaluable when promoting multiple applications with many microservices or files.

 * Enforce environment-specific requirements
   Different environments have distinct constraints and requirements.
 Promotion Settings enable you to specify which changes are valid for each environment, ensuring compliance with environment-specific needs.
   While artifact versions and image tags typically warrant promotion for example, other changes may need to be excluded based on the target environment.

+##### Primary functions
+Promotion Settings serve two primary functions for the applications being promoted:
+1. Defining the source for the [application's release version](#version-for-promoted-applications)
+1. Defining the [changes to promote](#promotable-properties) across multiple files in the applications

+For reference and how to information on the different settings, see [Configure Product Settings]({{site.baseurl}}docs/products/manage-products/configure-product-settings/).